You worked hard on the appeal. You poured your soul into the story.

 Fundraising is based on relationships.
 A well-done nonprofit Thank You letter will add points to the relationship account every time.

 Want to create a warm, personable Thank You letter?
-Try this:

 Imagine your donor sitting across your kitchen table from you.
 You’re having a cup of coffee talking about the lives your nonprofit changes when she hands you a check.
 What would you say?